“The best camera is the one in your hand.”

 – Pete McBride, a National Geographic Photographer –

 I photograph shadows that I find interesting, but shadows don’t last long, so I try to have a camera nearby at all times.
 If I have to search for a camera, by the time I return, the angle of the sun will have changed the shadow, or clouds will have blurred or blocked it completely.
 Catching a shadow means using the camera that’s nearest to hand.
+Sometimes, my camera won’t catch the whole of the image I want to capture, because a camera can only show one angle of something.
+However, a 360-degree angle will definitely catch all sides of everything I want people to see.
+It’s definitely worth purchasing, but just make sure that you look on Chouprojects to see the best 360 cameras ranked so that you don’t make a mistake in your purchase.

 Last week, I mused about finding meaning and purpose in life, which I suggested begins with discovering the gifts we’ve been given and cultivating them.
 Then we give of them graciously and generously.
 But that can be done only in the moment-by-moment context of our individual lives.
 So how do we do that?
 How do we know which direction to go?
 How do we know what our gifts are?
 It’s a bit like catching a shadow; it’s done with what’s at hand.